adrian-soch/arduino_DAQ_with_LabVIEW/README.md

 ![image](https://user-images.githubusercontent.com/6884645/79050852-d0012d80-7bfa-11ea-9c22-8dad74e836ec.png)

-**If you ran into issue getting to this step try [this](https://www.labviewmakerhub.com/doku.php?id=learn:tutorials:libraries:linx:getting_started), you can also try the LINX Firmware Wizard has a help button or a simple internet search to help you out.**
+**If you ran into issue getting to this step try [this](https://www.labviewmakerhub.com/doku.php?id=learn:tutorials:libraries:linx:getting_started) you can also try the LINX Firmware Wizard *Help* button or a simple internet search to help you out.**

 ## Test
-- With the LINX Blink(Simple).vi open we are ready to test that the Arduino is communicating correctly with LabVIEW
+- With the LINX Blink(Simple).vi open we are ready to test communication between the Arduino and LabVIEW
 - Select the port connected to your device and press the *Run* arrow at the top right
-- Clicking the green button should turn you built in LED on and off -Click *Stop* to end the test
+- Clicking the green button should turn the built in LED on and off -Click *Stop* to end the test

 ![image](https://user-images.githubusercontent.com/6884645/79052323-aac4ed00-7c03-11ea-88c0-d077f66befc4.png)